 Next duplicate your trigger/automation.

-Change Notify target and select your second language endpoint name from dropdown.
+4. Change Notify active webhook and select your second language webhook name from dropdown.

 You don't need to edit target JSON body.